OCEANO AZUL FOUNDATION, OCEANÁRIO DE LISBOA AND OLÁ COME TOGETHER AGAIN TO REDUCE OCEAN POLLUTION

-Through the three advertising films created in 2017 in partnership with Olá, the campaign aims to reach an even more extensive audience, through increased media investment.
+Through the three advertising films created in 2017 in partnership with Olá, the campaign aims to reach an even bigger audience, through increased media investment.
 In addition to the three generalist channels, the campaign will be on cable for the first time (SIC Notícias, TVI 24, Globo, Discovery, Hollywood, CMTV), with a strong digital campaign strengthening its message at 5,000 Olá points of sale.

 The three stories portray everyday situations, in which when throwing a cigarette stub on the ground, a cotton bud into the toilet or a package onto the beach, characters involuntarily begin the real journey of these products until they reach the sea.